STATUTE OF LIMITATIONS AND AUTO ACCIDENT CASES

 It should also be noted that these deadlines vary greatly from state to state.
 Many states require auto claims to be filed within two years and some even one year.
 If the crash occurs in another state, generally that state’s law will apply, even if the injured party lives in Florida.

 As you can see there are many complicated legal issues involved with the statute of limitations.
 Failure to file timely can extinguish even the most worthy case.
-This is why you need to consult a board-certified Florida personal injury attorney as soon as possible if you have a claim.
+This is why you need to consult a board-certified Florida personal injury lawyer as soon as possible if you have a claim.

 Joe Zarzaur is a Board Certified Civil Trial Attorney whose firm is dedicated to promoting community safety since 2007.
 ZARZAUR LAW’S AREAS OF PRACTICE: Serious Personal Injury, Product Defect, Auto Accidents, Cycling Accidents, Motor Vehicle Accidents, Products Liability, Wrongful Death, Community Safety, Boat and Jet Ski Accidents, Slip and Fall Injuries, and more.
 Licensed in Alabama and Florida.